 What do secular historians make of this story?

-As far as I can ascertain, the following are considered as historical facts by the majority of scholars, though certainly not all (many of these facts are found in Habermas 2005):
+As far as I can ascertain, the following conclusions are considered as historical by the majority of scholars, though certainly not all (many of these facts are found in Habermas 2005):

 - Jesus was convicted and killed by crucifixion by the Romans.
 Marcus Borg:

 - The tomb was later found empty.
-Classical historians Michael Grant and Robin Lane Fox thought so, and a survey of scholarly publications showed that about 75% of scholars draw this conclusion.
+Classical historians Michael Grant and Robin Lane Fox thought so, and a survey of scholarly publications showed that about 75% of scholarly papers drew this conclusion.

 - His followers had some experiences in which they saw Jesus, or a vision of Jesus, after his death.
 Eminent scholar EP Sanders:

 “That Jesus’ followers (and later Paul) had resurrection experiences is, in my judgment, a fact.
 What the reality was that gave rise to the experiences I do not know.”Even the sceptical Jesus Seminar concluded the same.
 However it is difficult to piece the accounts together into one consistent narrative.